 "Oh...
 Oh."
 John arches a brow, then, without missing a beat, casually asks, "What's the problem?
 Can't get it up anymore?
 I didn't think that'd be a problem for you werewolves."

 "Oh...
 My God.
-No. That's not -" Derek withers a dies a little on the inside, what little of his childhood ignorance, now gone forever.
+No. That's not -" Derek withers and dies a little on the inside, what little of his childhood ignorance, now gone forever.

 "Listen, kiddo, as long as you spare me the details, you can talk to me about anything."
 John shoots the younger man; his son-in-law a meaningful look.